mincong-h/mincong-h.github.io/_posts/2018-08-29-maven-compiler-plugin-understanding.md

 used by your clients transitively by mistake.
 A typical usage is when you use Google's AutoValue Processor.
 If you don't want Google AutoValue is, check my
 blog: [Why You Should Use Auto Value in Java?][7]

+## Going Further

+How to go further from here?

+- To toubleshoot Maven issues in IntelliJ, take a look at IntelliJ IDEA support page "Troubleshooting common Maven issue". <https://www.jetbrains.com/help/idea/troubleshooting-common-maven-issues.html>

 ## Conclusion